-The board of the Respekt! foundation will choose for each of the three categories three nominees out of all the submissions.
+For each of the three categories, the board of the Respekt! foundation will choose three nominees out of all the submissions.
 An independent jury will then determine the winners out of these nominees.

 All entries will be judged by these criteria.

 All nominees of the European Youth Culture Award will be invited to the award ceremony on September 6th 2019 in Berlin.

 We would furthermore like to honor the winners with prize money.
 Since the foundation barely has free founds at the moment, the amount of the prize money depends on how much founding we can get by means of donations and other contributions.